Moonlighting (TV series): Fantasy

-The series also embraced fantasy; in season two, the show aired "The Dream Sequence Always Rings Twice," an episode that features two lengthy and elaborately produced black-and-white dream sequences.
+The series also embraced fantasy; in season two, the show aired "The Dream Sequence Always Rings Twice", an episode that featured two lengthy and elaborately produced black-and-white dream sequences.
 David and Maddie are told about a murder that occurred in the 1940s by the inheritor of the then-famous nightclub where the murder took place.
 Maddie and David feud over whether the man or woman who was executed for the crime was the real murderer.
 The two dream sequences present each detective's version of how the murder took place.
-They were filmed on black-and-white film stock so that they would look like true period films.
-(On the commentary on the DVD, it is said that they used black-and-white film instead of color so that the network would not later use the color film.)
+They were filmed on black-and-white film stock so they would look like true period films.
+(The commentary on the DVD mentions that they used black-and-white film instead of color so that the network would not later use the color film.)

 Fearing fan reaction to a popular show being shown in black and white, ABC demanded a disclaimer be made at the beginning of the episode to inform viewers of the "black-and-white" gimmick for the episode.
 The show's producers hired Orson Welles to deliver the introduction, which aired a few days after the actor's death.

 "Atomic Shakespeare" features the cast performing a variation of The Taming of the Shrew, with David in the role of Petruchio, Maddie as Katharina, Agnes as Bianca, and Herbert as Lucentio.
 The episode features Shakespearean costumes and mixed the plot with humorous anachronisms and variations on Moonlightings own running gags.
-The characters perform the dialogue in iambic pentameter, and the episode is wrapped by segments featuring a boy imagining the episode's proceedings because his mother forced him to do his Shakespeare homework instead of watching Moonlighting.
+The characters perform the dialogue in (mostly) iambic pentameter, and the episode is wrapped by segments featuring a boy imagining the episode's proceedings because his mother forced him to do his Shakespeare homework instead of watching Moonlighting.

 Other

 In addition, the show mocked its connection to the Remington Steele series by having Pierce Brosnan hop networks and make a cameo appearance as Steele in one episode.
-The show also acknowledged Hart to Hart as an influence: in the episode "It's a Wonderful Job," based on the film It's a Wonderful Life, Maddie's guardian angel showed her an alternate reality in which Jonathan and Jennifer Hart from the earlier series had taken over Blue Moon's lease.
+The show also acknowledged Hart to Hart as an influence: in the episode "It's a Wonderful Job", based on the film It's a Wonderful Life, Maddie's guardian angel showed her an alternate reality in which Jonathan and Jennifer Hart from the earlier series had taken over Blue Moon's lease.
 Although Robert Wagner and Stefanie Powers did not appear in the episode, Lionel Stander reprised his role as the Harts' assistant Max.